mileusna/useragent/README.md

 ## Status

-Still need some work on detecting Andorid device name.
+Still need some work on detecting Andorid device names.

 ## Installation <a id="installation"></a>
 ```